MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementGroupPolicyUploadedDefinitionFile.md

 ### -GroupPolicyOperations
 The list of operations on the uploaded ADMX file.
-To construct, please use Get-Help -Online and see NOTES section for GROUPPOLICYOPERATIONS properties and create a hash table.
+To construct, see NOTES section for GROUPPOLICYOPERATIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyOperation[]